Social Wellness: A Determining Factor For Employee Wellness At Work

 - Approximately 20 percent of Americans feel lonely in their free time.

-- Touching, hugging, and laughing improves health.
+- Touching, hugging, and laughing improve health.

 - The Harvard Study of Adult Development found that the quality of social relationships mattered more than the quantity.